Teibidh/HereThereBe/README.md

 Please make sure that your profile, or your client, is set to 4GB RAM for this to run comfortably.
 It could maybe go lower, but I won't test or support lower than that, it's 2019.

 This pack contains a 3rd party mod (actually, 3, but all components of the same package): Galacticraft.
-Thanks much to the authors and please visit their site https://micdoodle8.com/mods/galacticraft
+If you choose to download the modpack from here please note that the modlist file does not include these due to some distribution concerns on the part of the Galacticraft team.
+These mod files are also not available here, you'll have to get them from https://micdoodle8.com/mods/galacticraft which is where you can also support the authors of these mods.